cynici/cynici.github.io/_posts/2020-07-12-shell-scripting-pitfalls.md

-In spite of the standard, a number of obscure but crucial details have eluded many shell programmers - details which make it extremely difficult to write scripts that can securely handle potentially malicious input or behave correctly in a environment vastly different from the programmers'.
+In spite of the standard, a number of obscure but crucial details have eluded many shell programmers - details which make it extremely difficult to write scripts that can securely handle potentially malicious input or behave correctly in an environment vastly different from the programmers'.

 You'll agree with me after reading the
 [Rich's sh (POSIX shell) tricks](https://www.etalabs.net/sh_tricks.html).
-Or, the article will at least make you a better shell programmer.
+For me, the article has demystefied a number of shell oddities that have tripped me up in the past.